MostafaOkasha/CommentAnalyzer/README.md

-# CommentAnalyzer - Breakdown your code's comment structure
+# CommentAnalyzer -
 ## This program is part of the Capital One Technical Assessment
 ### Author: Mostafa Okasha (okashm@mcmaster.ca)

-The CommentAnalyzer class allows any file (code or otherwise) to be scanned and analyzed in order to count the total number of
-LOC (lines of code) as well as comments; inline and block, and TODOs.
+The CommentAnalyzer class allows any file (code or otherwise) to be scanned and analyzed in order to count the total number of LOC (lines of code) as well as comments; inline and block, and TODOs.
 This can be interpretted and run when new code is submitted by a developer in order to encourage good practices and commenting.
 Be more self-aware of your commenting!

-##Introduction:
+## Introduction:

-##Thought Process:
+## Thought Process:
 Before I began programming anything, I asked myself about the sco

-##Assumptions:
+## Assumptions:

-##Design Decisions:
+## Design Decisions:

-##Scope:

-##Tests:
+## Scope:

+## Tests:

-##Edge Cases:
+## Edge Cases:

-##Adaptability:
+## Adaptability:
 adapting to different file types and comment structures depending on the file type. if the file type is unknown (just a name then what then?)